-Grievance means a written complaint submitted by or on behalf of a covered person regarding service delivery issues other than denial of payment for medical services or nonprovision of medical services, including dissatisfaction with medical care, waiting time for medical services, provider or staff attitude or demeanor, or dissatisfaction with service provided by the health carrier.
+Grievance means a written or verbal complaint submitted by or on behalf of a covered person regarding service delivery issues other than denial of payment for medical services or non-provision of medical services, including dissatisfaction with medical care, waiting time for medical services, provider or staff attitude or demeanor, or dissatisfaction with service provided by the health carrier.
 The grievance process is outlined as follows:

-- Step 1: The Member should contact the person involved, explain his/her concerns and what he/she would like to have done to resolve the problem.
-The Member should be specific and make his/her position clear. - Step 2: If the Member is not satisfied, or if he/she prefers not to talk with the person involved, the Member should call the department head or the manager of the medical center or department where he/she is having a problem.
-That person will investigate the Member's concerns.
-Most concerns can be resolved in this way. - Step 3: If the Member is still not satisfied, he/she should call Member Services at 206-630-4636 or toll-free 1-888-901-4636.
+Step 1: It is recommended that the Member contact the person involved or the manager of the medical center/department where they are having a problem, explain their concerns and what they would like to have done to resolve the problem.
+The Member should be specific and make their position clear.
+Most concerns can be resolved in this way.

+Step 2: If the Member is still not satisfied, they should call or write to Member Services at PO Box 34590, Seattle, WA 98124-1590.
+206-630-4636 or toll-free 1-888-901-4636.
 Most concerns are handled by phone within a few days.
-In some cases the Member will be asked to write down his/her concerns and state what he/she thinks would be a fair resolution to the problem.
+In some cases the Member will be asked to write down their concerns and state what they think would be a fair resolution to the problem.
 An appropriate representative will investigate the Member's concern by consulting with involved staff and their supervisors, and reviewing pertinent records, relevant plan policies and the Member Rights and Responsibilities statement.
-This process can take up to 30 days to resolve after receipt of the Member's written statement.
+This process can take up to 30 days to resolve after receipt of the Member's written or verbal statement.

-If the Member is dissatisfied with the resolution of the complaint, he/she may contact Member Services.
+If the Member is dissatisfied with the resolution of the complaint, they may contact Member Services.
 Assistance is available to Members who are limited-English speakers, who have literacy problems, or who have physical or mental disabilities that impede their ability to request review or participate in the review process.